Saran-Wang/dsproject/manuscript.md

 5. Visualize the total concentration based on different dates

 Extract the total particle concentration data based on different dates and then visualize it.
 Basic steps:
-- Extract the date information from the column called “Image_file”: take the image “video08052020_2771.jpg” as example, we will extract the number “0805”
+- Extract the date information from the column called “Image_file”: taking the image “video08052020_2771.jpg” as example, we will extract the date “0805”.
 - Add one column named “Date”: 0805
 - Group by “Date” and obtain the date-based concentration diagram